 Deadwood

-Dry, easy-to-break tree branches most likely mean your once fast-growing tree is suffering from deadwood.
-This infection can occur when tree branches are hollowed out by fungus, or after trees have suffered through a strong storm or drought that caused the bark to decay.
+Having dry, easy-to-break tree branches often means your once fast-growing tree is suffering from deadwood.
+This infection can occur when tree branches are hollowed out by fungus, after trees have been through a strong storm or from drought that caused the bark to decay.

 Poor Joints

-If your tree has branches that look as if they could break off at any moment, this could be an indicator that your tree is ailing due to poor joints.
-To prevent these weak branches from falling, it may be time to call a tree specialist for an inspection.
+If your tree has branches that look like they could break off at any moment, this could be an indicator that your tree is struggling due to poor joints.
+It’s best to call in a tree specialist for an inspection.

 Is My Tree Dead Or Dormant?
 How To Tell The Difference

-If you notice that your tree has very few leaves and doesn’t seem to be growing, you may wonder, “Is my tree dead or dormant?”
-It’s easy to confuse a dying tree with a dormant one, or vice versa, since the symptoms can be quite similar, including few leaves or obvious signs of growth.
+If you notice that your tree has very few leaves and doesn’t seem to be growing, you may wonder if your tree is dead or dormant.
+It’s easy to confuse a dying tree with a dormant one, since the symptoms can be similar.

-Dormant trees are not dead or dying; they are undergoing a process that is closer to hibernation.
-This typically happens in the winter months, when cold temperatures lead trees to halt their active growth cycle, drop many or most of their leaves, and stop producing new leaves.
+Dormant trees are undergoing a process that is similar to hibernation.
+This usually happens in winter, when cold temperatures cause trees to stop growing, shed most of their leaves and stop making new ones.

-You can also try scratching the bark of a twig with your fingernail or with a knife, to see if there is greenish growth beneath the bark.
-If so, then the tree is likely to be simply dormant.
-If the wood underneath is brown and dry, however, the tree may be dying or already dead.
+You can also try scratching the bark of a twig with your fingernail to see if there is green growth beneath the bark.
+If there is, the tree is likely dormant.
+However, if the wood underneath is brown and dry, the tree is more likely to be dying or already dead.

-This is why routine visits from a tree specialist are so important to maintaining the health and longevity of your trees.
-Tree specialists can spot tree falling warning signs like leaning trees, weak joints or signs of fungal growth or decay.
-It is also important to schedule an inspection by a tree specialist if your area experiences powerful storms or heavy winds, as these can contribute to broken limbs and even trees that fall due to their root structure being compromised in the storm.
+This is why routine visits from a tree specialist are important to maintain the health and longevity of your trees.
+Tree specialists can spot tree-falling warning signs like leaning trees, weak joints or signs of fungal growth or decay.
+Have a tree specialist inspect your trees after strong storms or heavy winds, since these conditions can break limbs or weaken roots.

 ABC Can Keep Your Trees Healthy